cameronehrlich/MEmoji/Pods/Bolts/Readme.md

 }
 ```

-In a navigaton-controller view hierarchy, the banner should be displayed above the navigation bar, and `BFAppLinkReturnToRefererController` provides an `initForDisplayAboveNavController` method to assist with this.
+In a navigation-controller view hierarchy, the banner should be displayed above the navigation bar, and `BFAppLinkReturnToRefererController` provides an `initForDisplayAboveNavController` method to assist with this.

 ## Analytics